 Matrix Biology Group

-ECM and cells are in a constant feedback relationship during development and in the tissue response to injury.
-Cells actively modify their pericellular matrix in the course of their development, differentiation and migration.
-On the other hand, ECM can be directly altered through environmental stimuli, and the matrix milieu affects cell behavior, phenotype and survival.
-The group investigates this relationship—particularly the role of the ECM component hyaluronan—in relation to the pulmonary response to environmental injury.
+Extracellular matrix (ECM) and cells are in a constant feedback relationship during development and in the tissue response to injury.
+Cells actively modify their ECM in the course of development, differentiation and inflammation.
+On the other hand, ECM can be directly altered through environmental stimuli, and the ECM milieu affects cell behavior, function and survival.
+Our group investigates this relationship—particularly the role of the ECM component hyaluronan—in relation to the lung response to environmental injury.

 Major areas of research:

 - The role of hyaluronan in the pulmonary response to environmental injury